1933-2007::The City of Alanville

 Ottawa, Ontario

-By the 1960s, Bastion Square, one of Victoria's most significant historical areas, had become a dark corridor of warehouses that had long been slated for restoration.
-The provincial government had offered to contribute to the cost of restoring the old courthouse at the corner of Bastion and Langley Streets but backed away from the project at the last minute, leaving the city at a loss for what to do.
+By the 1960s, Bastion Square, one of Victoria's most historically significant areas, had become a dark corridor of warehouses that had long been slated for either restoration or demolition.
+The provincial government had offered to contribute to the cost of restoring the old courthouse at the corner of Bastion and Langley Streets, but backed away from the project at the last minute, leaving the city at a loss for what to do.
 An idea was then afoot to tear down the old courthouse and the crumbling Burnes House to make way for a parkade.
 But as luck would have it, the owner of the Burnes House died just as purchase plans for the property were about to close.
 His death left the council with no choice but to consider acquiring the land by expropriation, but Clack and other concerned citizens who opposed their parkade plan put up a fight and ultimately saved the buildings and the destruction of the city's historical Bastion Square.

 "The plan to locate a parking building in the centre of this district would probably remove forever any hope of restoring the area - at least from a historical standpoint." -Roderick Clack, on Bastion Square being turned into a parkade.